Arjun149133/lumon-notes-ai/README.md

 - **Subject**: Prefilled with a generic or user-defined title
 - **Body**: Prefilled with the final edited summary

-This leverages Gmail’s URL schema to open a new mail draft with all fields pre-filled.
+This uses Gmail’s URL schema to open a pre-filled draft email.

 ---